Hats Off: Separating Fact from Fiction in Hair Loss

 Hats get a bad rep in the hair loss research community, but there’s no scientific evidence of a correlation between hats and hair loss.

-If you love wearing hats and still worry about hair loss, wear a well-fitted, clean hat to protect your scalp and hair follicles.
+If you love wearing hats and are still worried about hair loss, wear a well-fitted, clean hat to protect your scalp and hair follicles.
+Additionally, if you’re experiencing significant hair thinning, consider scalp micropigmentation.
+It’s perfectly fine to wear a hat after scalp micropigmentation too.
+Choose something that fits comfortably and is clean to protect the treated area and maintain optimal results.

 What Do We Know About Hair Loss?